vandemataram15aug1947/Design_and_Analysis_of_3_Phase_Inverter_Using_Sinusoidal_ePWM_Modulation_Technique/README.md

 - Further analyze noise in Y-B voltage and implement mitigation strategies.

 ---
-_This document serves as a reference for waveform analysis in power electronics applications._

 #### **18. R-Y Y-B and B-R Voltage**

-## Overview
 This project involves analyzing electrical measurements from a system under test to evaluate voltage, current, and frequency characteristics.
 The collected data provides insights into the behavior and performance of the circuit.

  <p align="center">